Change Address On Driving Licence: DVLA Update Steps And Proof

 Potential Penalties:

-- Level 3 Fine: Up to £1,000.
+- Level 3 Fine: Up to £1,000 on summary conviction.

 How Long Does It Take To Receive Updated Driving Licence After Address Change?